 Widely tipped to be the future of digital advertising, how is programmatic marketing defined and what are the opportunities?

-The only thing standing in the way of this change is that marketers lack of knowledge of the process and reluctance to give up previous ways of purchasing ads in favour of the complex yet extremely effective instant, automated bidding process used in programmatic marketing.
+The only thing standing in the way of this change is marketers' lack of knowledge of the process and reluctance to give up previous ways of purchasing ads in favour of the complex yet extremely effective instant, automated bidding process used in programmatic marketing.
 A little knowledge can go a long way, so we thought an introduction to the concept of programmatic marketing would be useful for digital marketers.
 But what is programmatic digital marketing?

-Forecasts for Programmatic Marketing
+Forecasts for Programmatic Digital Marketing

 Defining Programmatic Marketing